7 Reasons You Should Visit Obidos, Portugal

 Doesn’t it seem like a postcard from the 18th Century?

-Obidos is an admirable relic of medieval era architecture, evident just from a quick glance at its castle walls.
+Obidos is an admirable relic of medieval architecture, which is evident just from a quick glance at its castle walls.

-But, beyond the main castle itself, there are architectural delights at every corner beginning with the entrance to old town.
+But beyond the main castle itself, there are architectural delights at every corner, beginning with the entrance to the old town.
+The double-arched entrance is peppered with tiles from the 18th century and decorated with intricate paintings.

 7. Detox From The Digital World